-Starting her Dermatology practice in 2005, Dr. Krisinda Dim-Jamora has treated thousands of aesthetic and serious dermatology cases.
+In dermatology practice for 16 years, Dr. Krisinda Dim-Jamora has treated thousands of aesthetic and serious dermatology cases.

 She is a Philippine board certified dermatologist, a proud member of the Philippine Dermatological Society and the first Philippine member of the American College of Mohs Surgery.

-With the highest cure rate in skin cancer treatment, she is a one-year fellowship-trained Mohs Surgeon and has treated over 2,000 skin cancer cases using Mohs surgery.
-She performs 95% of the reconstruction cases and in 5% of complex cases are coordinated with other subspecialties such as ophthalmology, head & neck surgery, plastic surgery, medical oncology, and surgical oncology.
+With the highest cure rate in skin cancer treatment, she has done Mohs micrographic surgery on over 2,000 skin cancer cases during training in the USA and 600 skin cancer cases in the Philippines.
+Complex cases may require coordination with other subspecialties such as ophthalmology, head & neck surgery, plastic surgery, medical oncology, and surgical oncology.

-Her private practice is in two tertiary care centers: Makati Medical Center and The Medical City Ortigas.
+Her private practice is at the Makati Medical Center and The Medical City Ortigas.
 She currently heads both the Aesthetic Center and Skin Cancer Unit of the Medical City Ortigas.

 Through meticulous care of patients, she has maintained a 99% cure rate of basal cell carcinoma, squamous cell carcinoma, melanoma in situ, dermatofibrosarcoma, sebaceous carcinoma, microcystic adnexal carcinoma and Merkel Cell Carcinoma in the Phiippines.
 She is one of the few dermatologists treating melanoma in the country.

 Dr. Dim-Jamora is also faculty member of the Ateneo de Manila School of Medicine and Public Health- where she teaches medical students regarding skin cancer detection and management.
 She actively trains dermatology residents at the Makati Medical Center and Skin & Cancer Foundation.